BEHIND THE WHEEL: Porsche Cayman

 Needing to only pay less than half the tax for similar performance does make the entry model quite a bargain.
 Let's be honest, these cars would spend more time in the garage than on the road so the 2.9 does look like exceptional value.

 From RM 500,000

 When I got into the Cayman, everything's identical to an S until I turn to ignite.
 I must say the 2.9-litre block sounds noticeably quieter than the one in a Cayman S. It had failed to even impress an accountant.
 The salesperson suggests taking it for a spin to see what's lacking.
 First thing I noticed was that the steering wheel was strangely heavy but that might be due to not having sufficient air in its tyres so I'll give that a pass.

 Again, the flat-6 in base Cayman is muted compare to the S but by no means quiet.
 Back when I was in the Cayman S, it did really feel like it did 5.1 seconds but in this 2.9L Cayman, it did feel somewhat slower than claimed.
 I expect that the Cayman to be torquier than the S on the lower band but to really keep it going, you really have to rev the engine.

 Porsche's Launch Control system is the easiest to engage; activate Sport Plus, keep one feet on brake while the other on throttle and release the brakes when you wish to go.
 Since the Cayman was painted in red, it does get more people looking.
-It is also noteworthy where the ride quality is by no surprise better on 18-inch wheels.
+It is also noteworthy where the ride quality is marginally better on 18-inch wheels.